ai-cam/ai-cam.github.io/_posts/2025-09-23-from-prediction-to-prevention-how-ai-could-transform-children’s-mental-health-care.md

 Dr Moore’s passion is palpable when she talks about harnessing the potential of AI to help relieve pressure on the current system, particularly when it comes to assessing patients, which is currently a huge bottleneck.
 The goal of the AI-driven pathway is threefold, she says: first, to identify where support is needed for children in the community; second, to determine whether the child’s need requires CAMHS intervention or can be addressed within the community; and third, to provide community professionals with the tools to signpost children to appropriate support, helping to prevent mental health issues from escalating.

-For those cases that are manageable within the community, AI-prescribed solutions might include digital tools, social support networks and groups, referrals to school counsellors or GPs counsellors and other resources, “almost like a personalied Google for children’s mental health”, Dr Moore explains.
+For those cases that are manageable within the community, AI-prescribed solutions might include digital tools, social support networks and groups, referrals to school counsellors or GPs counsellors and other resources, “almost like a personalised Google for children’s mental health”, Dr Moore explains.
 Crucially, this would ensure that lower-level mental health needs were identified early and met effectively without needing CAMHS referrals.

 “These tools are not actually there to help child psychiatrists diagnose, because they don’t need that – they’ve been trained for over ten years to do that,” she says.
 “We want to put the knowledge of the psychiatrist into the hands of social workers and others, so they have access to information about whether there is a mental health need, and whether a CAMHS referral is needed, and if not, then how that young person and family can be best supported in the community.”